 - 300 ml jar

 - 2 tbsp frozen berries of your choice

-- 1 tbsp pomegranate seeds (to de seed a pomegranate, simply cut in half, face half down into a big bowl, and whack the skin with a rolling pin and watch them fall out easily)
+- 1-2 tablespoons pomegranate seeds (or just more berries) (to de seed a pomegranate, simply cut in half, face half down into a big bowl, and whack the skin with a rolling pin and watch them fall out easily)

 - 1/2 tsp ground cinnamon*

 - 2 tablespoons chia seeds